Special Operations Forces Teletraining System

 As you know, the SOFTS Joint Language School is managed by HQ USSOCOM, Special Operations Forces Language office (SOFLO) at MacDill AFB.
-The SOFLO now requires that all students take the Oral Proficiency Interview (OPI) for continuation in the SOFTS program.
+SOFLO requires that all students who complete a class take an End of Course Oral Proficiency Interview (OPI) towards the end of their class for continuation in the SOFTS program.

 The OPI is an oral test that is used to determine your current speaking capability in a target language.
 Proficiency is rated using the ILR scale.
 For more information about this scale, you can login to SOFTS Online and open the "ACTFL Guidelines" located in the External Links on the left side of the page.

-These OPIs however are not official and will not go on your record.
-The SOFLO requires that you take the SOFTS OPI as the final exam for your class and it will also help in the future to ensure that each of you get placed into the appropriate class based on your actual proficiency level.
+These End of Course OPIs are not official and will not go on your record.
+The SOFLO requires that you take the End of Course OPI as the final exam for your class and it will also help in the future to ensure that each of you get placed into the appropriate class based on your actual proficiency level.
 Being placed in the right class will benefit your learning experience and place you in class with others at a similar level.

-If you are scheduled for an official OPI through your component for the same language that you are taking with SOFTS, you do not have to take the SOFTS OPI.
-But you will need to provide your official results (i.e. DA-330) to SOFLO to continue your SOFTS training.
+If you are scheduled for an official Oral Proficiency Interview (OPI) through your component for the same language that you are taking with SOFTS, you do not have to take the End of Course OPI.
+However, you will need to provide your official results (i.e. DA-330) to the SOFTS Helpdesk in order to continue your SOFTS training.

-If you are scheduled for a DLPT, you will still need to take the SOFTS OPI.
+If you are scheduled for a DLPT, you will still need to take the End of Course OPI.
 SOFTS class content focuses primarily on speaking and since the OPI helps to determine what your current speaking proficiency is, those scores are required to ensure appropriate class placement.
-If you do take a DLPT also, please input those scores during the registration process as they will be taken into account during class placement.
+If you do also take a DLPT, please input those scores during the registration process as they will be taken into account during class placement.

 For most languages, you will have the opportunity to take an OPIc (Oral Proficiency Interview by Computer) and you will able to do so online.
 For languages where the OPIc is not available, we will work with you to schedule a day and time with an OPI tester.
-In most cases, we will plan to add an extra session into the class schedule so that you can take your OPIc during the class time.
-If it is an OPI, in most cases these need to be scheduled between 0900-1800ET, but we will work with you to coordinate a time that works for you and with the availability of the tester.
+If it is an OPI, the exams need to be scheduled Monday through Friday between 0900-1800ET, but we will work with you to coordinate a time that works for both you and the test tester during the last weeks of class.